oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-uninstall.md

 We can see in this case we have deployments for stockmanager, storefront and zipkin.
 Depending on which other optional modules you've done there may be additional deployments in the list.

-Sadly there doesn't seem to be a way to restart all of the deployments in a namespace (maybe that will be added in a future Kubernetes release) so we have to restart each one individually.
+Sadly there doesn't seem to be a way to restart all of the deployments in a namespace (maybe that will be added in a future Kubernetes release) so we have to restart each one by it's individual name.

 - In the OCI Cloud shell type the following, if you have additional deployments add them to the list